Integrating the Expected Future in Load Forecasts with Contextually Enhanced Transformer Models: Methods

-Given the absence of a universal embedding strategy, we propose a method for embedding \textit{future contextual information} by replicating the value embedding technique used in each respective transformer model.
+\textbf{Rich contextual embedding vectors:} Given the absence of a universal embedding strategy, we propose a method for embedding \textit{future contextual information} by replicating the value embedding technique used in each respective transformer model.
 We modify the encoder and decoder embeddings for the Spacetimeformer, Crossformer, and Timeseries Transformer as detailed in Table \ref{tab:embedding-strategy}.
-Depending on the model, we apply either summation or the concatination operation \(\oplus\) to integrate contextual information with additional embeddings such as positional and temporal embeddings, to enhance the model's understanding of the data.
+Depending on the model, we apply either summation or the concatenation operation \(\oplus\) to integrate contextual information with additional embeddings such as positional and temporal embeddings, to enhance the model's understanding of the data.

 We maintain the same embedding dimensions across all models, with the exception of the Spacetimeformer.
 In this model, each token encapsulates a scalar value \(x_i\) that spans across signals and time.
-For the Spacetimeformer, we concatinate these scalar values with the value embeddings, and a final linear layer projects them to the standard embedding dimension.
+For the Spacetimeformer, we concatenate these scalar values with the value embeddings, and a final linear layer projects them to the standard embedding dimension.
 Additionally, we enrich the models with temporal embeddings (\(C_t\)), such as hour-of-the-day, day-of-the-week, calendar week and month, along with positional embeddings that denote the sequence position (\(E_{\text{pos}}\)).
 These enhancements are implemented in accordance with the established practices in transformer architectures.